 3D printing has more material options than ever before, but it can be hard to decide which material is the best for your project.
 Whether you’re creating a prototype, tool, or end-use product, choosing the right material is essential.
 There are three categories of 3D printing materials: plastics, metals, and composites.
 Plastics are the most popular 3D printing material, but metal and composite 3D printers are on the rise, combining the automation of 3D printing with high-performance materials.

-Plastic 3D printing may bring to mind cheap prototypes, but many professional 3D printers can achieve the aesthetics and high mechanical properties of end-use products.
 Plastic 3D printing is the most developed form of 3D printing, and it offers the widest variety of materials.
-For 3D printing professionals, ABS, PP, Nylon, and High Temp plastics are among the most popular.
+For 3D printing professionals, ABS, polypropylene, Nylon, and high temperature plastics such as polyetherimide are among the most popular.
 Most plastic 3D printing requires curing and post-processing, but it can still reduce lead times by weeks compared to traditional fabrication.

-For many products, acrylonitrile butadiene styrene (ABS) is an all-around popular choice, providing good aesthetics and a balanced spread of mechanical properties.
-It’s easy to work with and can be easily colored for the final design.
-You can find ABS in toys, kitchen appliances, telephones, and other everyday products.
+Acrylonitrile butadiene styrene (ABS): an all-around popular choice, providing good aesthetics and a balanced spread of mechanical properties.
+Found in toys, kitchen appliances, telephones, and other everyday products.

-High-temperature 3D printing materials are designed to withstand high heats.
-Often branded as High Temp or Heat Resistant, these materials make good injection mold tools and heat-resistant components, but they come with a hefty price tag.
+Polyetherimide (PEI): 3D printing plastic designed to withstand high heats.
+This material makes good injection mold tools and heat-resistant components, but it comes with a hefty price tag.